Bobbybose/Compiler_Design/Program1/README.md

 ## How to Build
 To build, run 'make' or 'make all'

+'make clean' will remove executable and .cc file

 ## How to Run
 To run without input file, do './lexical_analyzer'